 Email Channel

 Turn your existing Gmail or Microsoft 365 inbox into a fully managed support channel.
-RapiDesq connects via OAuth 2.0, receives emails in real time through push notifications, and automatically converts them into threaded tickets—complete with contact matching, routing, and delivery tracking.
+RapiDesq connects through your provider's secure authorization flow, receives emails in real time through push notifications, and automatically converts them into threaded tickets — complete with contact matching, routing, and delivery tracking.

 Overview

 The email channel bridges your team's email inbox with the RapiDesq ticketing system.
-Instead of polling for new messages, RapiDesq uses provider-native push mechanisms—Google Cloud Pub/Sub for Gmail and webhook subscriptions for Microsoft—to receive notifications the moment a new email arrives.
-This architecture delivers near-instant ticket creation without the latency and overhead of periodic polling.
+Instead of polling for new messages, RapiDesq uses real-time push notifications from the provider to receive updates the moment a new email arrives.
+This delivers near-instant ticket creation without the latency and overhead of periodic polling.

 At a high level, the flow works like this: